AcademySoftwareFoundation/OpenTimelineIO/docs/cxx-proposal/cxx.rst

 are that clips could now share media references, or that metadata could contain references to arbitrary schemas for convenience.

-Most importantly, arbitrary serialization seperates lets us separate the concepts of "I am responsible for reading/writing you" from the "I am your (one and only) parent" from "I am responsible to deleting you when no longer needed."
+Most importantly, arbitrary serialization lets us separate the concepts of "I am responsible for reading/writing you" from the "I am your (one and only) parent" from "I am responsible to deleting you when no longer needed."
 In the current Python implementation, these concepts are not explicitly defined, mostly